December 2003 - Make your own Bûche de Noël

 We asked our culinary associate, Chef Françoise, to contribute the following recipe (see below).
 We then prepared the cake in our own kitchen, here at Entrée to Black Paris.
 The results were scrumptious and quickly consumed by our staff!

 Françoise gives cooking classes on French cuisine in her specially equipped kitchen in Paris.
 Her classes are designed to encourage student participation, and they are always lively.
 Participants come from all over of the world – in a session that we recently attended, an Italian, a Filipino, a Fin, a Mauritian, four Americans, and a Vietnamese joined four French participants in the kitchen.

 After each lesson, the convivial group sits down to enjoy the three-course meal that they have prepared together.
 Hearty conversation develops around the shared experience and a good time is had by all!

-If you are planning a visit to Paris and would like to join Françoise’s cooking class, contact us!
+POSTSCRIPT: Françoise has retired since we wrote this blog in 2003.
+If you are planning a visit to Paris and would like to join a cooking class that is similar to the one we describe above, contact us!

 What you will need to prepare a Bûche de Noël:

 Unsalted butter (1½ cups)